enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 Congratulations!
 You have successfully deployed a user interface for our users on S3.
 In the next module you will learn how to configure active/active using Route53.

+## Replicated to the seconday region

+So now that you have a separate stack.

+You can test to see if it is working by ordering a new book.
+Then, look at the Order table in *source* region DynamoDB and the DynamoDB table in your *secondary* region, and see if you can see the record for the book you just ordered.

 Module 3: [Configure Active-Active Route53](../3_Route53Configuration/README.md)